 Among the three learning tools, Coaching is the most expensive by an order of magnitude.
 Limit your initial coaching investment to solving the Opportunity Conversion problem for lawyers who have a) a pattern of meaningful at-bats but too few hits, or b) an immediate opportunity to convert.

 For all other lawyers, accept that most won’t prove worthy of significant investment due to disinterest.

-Structure your investment to enable the bulk of lawyers to qualify or disqualify themselves for additional investment through measurable behavior.
+Structure your investment to enable the bulk of lawyers to qualify or disqualify themselves for additional investment through measurable behavior using inexpensive tools.

 Recognize that skill development is a three-rung ladder: